danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

     - Try to change some of the parameters e.g. `background()`, `framerate()`, `drawElements()`
     - There are some new functions used, can you check these out in the `p5.js` reference? (e.g. `push()`, `pop()`, `translate()`, `rotate()`)
 - **Mapping**
-    - Map some of the elements from #1 at the source code level [don't get this? /g]
+    - Map some of the findings/features from the *Speculation* that you have done with the source code.
+Which block of code relates to your findings?
     - Can you identify the part/block of code that responds to the elements that you have speculated on earlier?
 - **Technical questions/issues**
     - `let cir = 360/num*(frameCount%num);` <br> What does this line mean? (can check with [Golan Levin's tutorial](https://www.youtube.com/watch?v=r5Iy3v1co0A) on the modulo operator <span class="ref">(ref. https://www.youtube.com/watch?v=r5Iy3v1co0A)</span>.